Introductory guidance to the contract of service, the written statement of particulars, and variations of the contractual terms

 What does good practice look like?

 Our research reports Zero-hours contracts: myth and reality and Zero-hours and short-hours contracts in the UK: employer and employee perspectives identified areas where some employers need to improve their working practices.
-Recommendations include:

 Employers should only use zero-hours contracts where the flexibility inherent in these types of arrangement suits both the organisation and the individual.

-Employers should consider whether zero-hours working is appropriate for their business and if there are alternative means of providing flexibility for the organisation, for example, through the use of annualised hours or other flexible working options.
+Employers should consider whether zero-hours working is appropriate for their business and whether there are alternative means of providing flexibility for the organisation, for example, through the use of annualised hours or other flexible working options.
 Zero-hours working lends itself to situations where the workload is irregular, there is not a constant need for staff or staff needs are driven by external factors outside the employer’s control.